-So, the test stand, measurement equipment and model combustion chambers have been prepared.
-The model combustion chamber make up with the constant volumes ratio of the prechamber volume to the prechamber plus main combustion chamber volumes, of 28%, but the CR were varied: 6:1, 8:1, 10:1 and 12:1, by changing of combustion chamber length.
-Therefore, the CR was increased; simultaneously the combustion chamber volume was decreased.
-The researches were performed using rapid compression machine (RCM).
+The ideal cycle analysis showed that indicated fuel conversion efficiency increased continuously with the compression ratio (CR).
+However, other processes, which influence on engine performance and efficiency, vary with changes CR, for example, combustion rate and stability, turbulences, heat transfer, friction and another.
+Moreover, the ability to increase of the CR is limited by the octane quality of fuels and knock.
+In the combustion system with semi-open combustion chamber, the growth of CR is additionally limited by combustion mechanism, because this combustion mechanism in the combustion system with semi-open combustion chamber is strongly depended on the ignition advance angle and a stream (jet) range out flowing from prechamber to main combustion chamber through the orifice hole in the partition.
+Other combustion system parameters have smaller influence on combustion system performances [10, 11, 12, 13 14] Therefore, it is the most important to recognize what is mechanism of flame front propagation in the combustion system with semi-open combustion chamber for different CR.
+Therefore, to realize these researches the test stand, measurement equipment and model combustion chambers have been prepared.
+The model combustion chamber make with the constant volumes ratio of the prechamber volume to the prechamber plus main combustion chamber volumes, of 28%, but the CR were varied: 6:1, 8:1, 10:1 and 12:1, by changing of combustion chamber length and establish height.
+The researches were performed using rapid compression machine (RCM) [15, 16, 17, 18].
 The combustion sequences were recorded using high-speed digital camera with speed of 5000 frames per second.
-Simultaneously with combustion sequences recording, the high-speed pressure measurements were performed.
+Simultaneously with combustion sequences recording, the high-speed pressure measurements were registered.
 Apply these results the combustion course with pressure course curve were compared.
 If the length of combustion chamber was smaller, the burning time in combustion chamber was shorter but pressure results increased.
 The strong swirls were observed on the edges of combustion chamber.
-They have apparently influence on the combustion mechanism, because they brake the propagation of stream outflowing to main combustion chamber from the orifice hole in the partition.
+They have apparently influence on the combustion mechanism, because they brake the propagation of stream outflowing to main combustion chamber from the orifice hole in the partition [18, 19, 21]